xaviersoler8/dbw_project/README.md

 all the form in order to get access to the protocol description, other wise you will recive a warning.
 In addition, if there are not enough quantity of reactives to perform the protocol, the APP will give you a special warning with this information.

+-STOCK: Here you can find as a list all the materials that you have in your laboratory with the remaining quantities.
+For each one, there is also a warning icon that tells you if you need to buy more reactives soon!
+In this section, all the experiments that you previously submitted to the experiments section will automatically subtract the amount of each reactive used.
+This way, you can keep track of all lab materials.

+-CALENDAR: In this section you can first visualize a calendar in order to organize your work.
+You can add a new event, edit an event or delete it!
+You can also choose the option to see the whole month, only one week or a specific day.
+Then, you can see what appointments are set with all the information required.
+You can also see al the event assigned in a table below, ordered by date.
+This can be useful in order to set all the lab meetings, presentations, deadlines, and even the tasks if you want!

+-CHAT: This section allows you to be connected to your team and functions as a current chat.
+All messages will be saved, and it is designed to talk about the things related on the lab work, so you will be 24/7 informed on everything that is going on in the lab.

+-PROFILE: This section allows you to log out.
+See you soon!

 # SOFTWARE